arhennia/InCaseYou/README.md

 # InCaseYou

-> A delicate, emotional, and highly interactive digital scrapbook and letter editor.
+> An elegant, deeply personal, and highly interactive digital scrapbook and letter editor.

 🔗 **[Live Demo Website](https://in-case-you.vercel.app/pages/index.html)**

-**InCaseYou** is a pure vanilla frontend web application designed to feel like a luxury stationery workspace.
-It lets you build beautiful, personalised digital letter collections for the people you care about — complete with a fully interactive drag-and-drop canvas, media-rich elements, and a cinematic editorial workflow.
+**InCaseYou** is a vanilla frontend web application designed to emulate a luxury stationery workspace.
+It empowers you to craft beautiful, personalized digital letter collections for the people you care about—featuring a fully interactive drag-and-drop canvas, rich media support, and a seamless editorial workflow.

 > [!NOTE]
-> The project is officially completed and deployed!
-However, we will keep updating, refining, and making it even better over time.
+> The project is live and deployed!
+We will continue to refine, update, and add new features to enhance the experience over time.

 ---